Polynomials Counting Group Colorings in Graphs: Acknowledgements

 \section{Acknowledgements}

 We are truly grateful to the anonymous referees for their insightful comments and valuable suggestions, which significantly improved this paper. \autoref{f-Tension-Polynomial} and \autoref{Other-Expression} are attributed to the referees' report and Kochol's work \cite{Kochol2024}.
-The author is supported by National Natural Science Foundation of China under Grant No. 12301424.
+The work is supported by National Natural Science Foundation of China (Grant No. 12301424).